mtumilowicz/big-data-scala-spark-batch-workshop/README1.md

         * This system is convenient for distributing files to a lot of nodes, each node being a subscriber
         * Using a file-sharing service like Box or Dropbox in a Spark environment: files are automatically published to each node, allowing an easy share of each file.

-* 18.3 Making sure your Spark application is secure
+# security
 * Spark has built-in security features, but by default, they are not activated
   * When data is within dataframes in Spark, it is isolated per session.
       * There is no way to connect to an existing session, so data isolation guarantees no easy tampering or even read access.
   * you need to worry about the following:
       * Data being transferred over the network
           * You can think of snooping data, altering data, denial-of-service attacks, and more.
       * Data being permanently or temporarily stored on disk
           * Someone could have access to the data.
   * 18.3.1 Securing the network components of your infrastructure
       * Spark components rely on remote procedure calls (RPCs) between the components
       * To secure your infrastructure, you can do the following:
           * Add authentication between the components, using the spark.authenticate.* series of configuration entries.
           * Add encryption using the spark.network.crypto.* entries in the configuration file.
   * 18.3.2 Securing Spark’s disk usage
       * There are two types of disk usage to consider:
           * Normal I/O
               * When your application uses read() / load() , write()/save() , or
                 when you collect() the data to the driver and write the result to disk
           * Overflow and temporary I/O
               * When Spark needs to write something to disk without you asking
               * As you know by now, Apache Spark heavily uses memory to process data.
                   * However, in cases like ingesting data bigger than the available memory, Spark will store those files on disk.
                   * To activate encryption for those files, you can use the spark.io.encryption.* set of configuration entries.